Transitioning to College

 - I-BEST classes.
 I-BEST is a program that allows you to take college classes even if your English is not yet at college level.
 There are several certificates you can earn through the I-BEST program.

 - College classes.
-If you got a high AENGL placement, you may be able to take some college classes depending on which certificate or degree you have chosen.
-You can talk with an advisor in LYN Hall for assistance in choosing your classes.
+If you earn a high AENGL placement, you can take some college classes depending on your chosen certificate or degree.
+You can talk with an advisor in Lynnwood Hall for assistance in choosing your classes.